-Jeanne Tennis is a five season vegan chef, certified macrobiotic health coach, plant-based cooking consultant, certified herbalist, organic gardener and a bold advocate with a fierce desire to help others.
+Certified in macrobiotics, sustainable nutrition, plant-based nutrition and herbalism, Jeanne is a bold advocate with a fierce desire to help others.
 She strongly believes in the healing power of food, herbs and wild edibles having seen remarkable results both personally and in others.

-Jeanne provides her clients with the most up-to-date recommendations for following a whole foods plant-based diet while interlacing ancient herbal, Ayurvedic and macrobiotic wisdom and traditions.
+Jeanne provides her clients with the most up-to-date recommendations for following a whole foods plant-based diet while interlacing ancient herbal, Ayurveda and macrobiotic wisdom and traditions.

-Her clients are empowered to transform their own health beginning in their kitchens.
+Her clients are empowered to intuitively transform their own health beginning in their kitchens.

 Jeanne's customized recommendations compliment her client's preferences and any MD or nutritional guidelines they may be following.